 Other wood, depending on what kind is used, also needs some oiling once in a while.
 However always use it on a tiny spot and let it dry out first before attempting to rub it all over your magic trick, just to be on the safe side.

 Bellow is a picture of three wooden magic tricks (sorry for the quality, I needed to use my cellphone and tried to make the best out of it).
-Top left is Magic Wagon's Griffin Caddy, left bottom is Warner's Voodoo (very delicate, store it well and see the advice above from Mr. Warner himself!) and Mikame's Card Case, which is very sensitive to humidity; too dry and it will not operate smoothly (this warning was given to me in the past by Mr. J.M.
-Talbot, thanks again John!).
+Top left is Magic Wagon's Griffin Caddy, left bottom is Warner's Voodoo (very delicate, store it well and see the advice above from Mr. Warner himself) and Mikame's Card Case, which is very sensitive to humidity: too dry and it will not operate smoothly (this warning was given to me in the past by Mr. J.M.
+Talbot - thanks again John!).

 Metal and coins

 Every metal (apart from gold and platina) or alloy eventually rusts, which is basically reacting with oxygen and forming an oxide of the metal.
 This oxide has a typical color; for example ironoxide is brown and cupperoxide (cupper is part of brass, used in a lot of magic tricks) is blue/green.
 There's actually nothing you can really do about that, beside protecting it from oxygen by storing it in a closed environment ... .
 There are products available you can use to clean/polish brass or other alloys and I've used them with succes.
-I always use the brand HG, a Dutch company, but their products are available in many countries I believe.
+I always use the brand HG, a Dutch company, and their products are available in many countries I believe.